-A/B Testing Emails – What Works?
+A/B Testing Emails – What Works?0

-A/B testing is one of the most effective ways to make measurable improvements to your emails.
+A/B testing emails is one of the most effective ways to make measurable improvements them.
 When executed correctly, they can give marketers concrete evidence of which tactics work on their audience(s) and which don’t.
 As a result of these desirable outcomes, marketers are constantly told to “test, test, test;” however, eConsultancy’s 2012 Email Marketing Industry Census concluded that only 16% of marketers test frequently.
 If the ROI on A/B testing can be so high, why are so few of marketers doing it on an ongoing basis?

 Here at Litmus, we’ve had some difficulties with A/B testing and we’re assuming that we’re not the only ones.
 Our biggest challenge has been that out of all of the A/B tests that we’ve done, only one test has had conclusive results.
 Like the other 72% of marketers surveyed for the 2012 Email Marketing Benchmark Report, we typically test our subject lines when doing A/B testing.
 Here are some examples of the subject line tests we’ve tried: